 Misc

-I play the violin with the Atlanta Community Symphony Orchestra.
-We perform free concerts in the Atlanta metro area.
+During my time in Atlanta, I played with the Atlanta Community Symphony Orchestra.
+We performed free concerts in the Atlanta metro area.